Eigenvalue Mapping-based Discretization of the Generalized Super-Twisting Algorithm: PRELIMINARIES

-Next, it's necessary to consider the discretization of the continuous controller (\ref{eq_con_controller}).
-We first explore the commonly used explicit Euler method, the controller (\ref{eq_con_controller}) discretized by explicit Euler scheme with sampling time $h$ is
+As nowadays controllers are typically implemented in a digital environment, it's necessary to consider the discretization of the continuous controller (\ref{eq_con_controller}) and plant dynamics (\ref{eq_con_dy_sys}).
+The controller (\ref{eq_con_controller}) discretized by the commonly used explicit Euler method with sampling time $h$ is

-where \({{u}_{k}}:=u(kh)\), \({{v}_{k}}:=v(kh)\) and \({{x}_{k}}:=x(kh)\) with $k=0,1,2,...$.
+where \({{u}_{k}}:=u(kh)\), \({{\nu}_{k}}:=\nu(kh)\) and \({{x}_{k}}:=x(kh)\) with $k=0,1,2,...$